balena-io-experimental/balena-migrate/README.md

 The stage 1 scripts expects the boot configuration to be available under */boot*.
 It expects the */boot* directory to be on the same hard drive as the root file system and will fail with an error message if this is not the case.

-To create the initramfs *balena-migrate* uses its own initramfs-tools directory (instead of */etc/initramfs-tools*) which is expected to be located in *HOME\_DIR*.
-This directory contains an initramfs config file and several scripts that either help create the initramfs or are executed from within the initramfs when it is booted from.

-The following are the relevant files in *HOME\_DIR/initramfs-tools*:

--   *initramfs.cfg* - the initramfs config file.
+To create the initramfs *balena-migrate* will create a copy of the systems initramfs in configuration that is expected to be found in ```/etc/initramfs-tools```.
+It will then set up a modified version using migration scripts contained in the init-scripts folder in *HOME\_DIR*.

--   hooks/balena-init - this script copies programs & files to the initramfs at creation time.
+-   balena-init - this script copies programs & files to the initramfs at creation time.
--   *scripts/balena-common* - this script contains some helper functions used from other scripts during initramfs boot.
+-   balena-common* - this script contains some helper functions used from other scripts during initramfs boot.
--   *scripts/local-bottom/balena-stage2-default* - this is the main boot time script.
+-   balena-stage2-default* - this is the main boot time script.

 #### Currently accepted Platforms